The Monthly Emergency Medical Communications Net

 describes FACILITY and LOCATION.
 When ending each transmission the

 operator's call sign is required.
 This serves 2 important functions:

 - It tells the Net Control Station your transmission is complete

 - The MCT Net is a directed net by the Net Control Operator.
 Participating hospitals and emergency operations centers report

 in via roll call from Net Control Operators.
 Net Control will provide directions for

 different operating modes as needed.
 Net Control will provide the State, County,

-or Municipality Hospital Coordinator with a written report of results from
+or Municipality EMC Coordinator with a written report of results from

 the Hospital Net.

 - The governing EOC (County, Districts or State ARPSC)